Shipping industry points to more Asian economic weakness

 "Shipping markets tell me a lot about what's going on.
 China is the key source of momentum and I genuinely don't see much momentum there.
 Growth looks soft and we're not yet seeing any recovery," he said.

-The Shanghai Containerized Freight Index SCF-IDX-S is down 30 percent this year and close to record lows, while the Baltic Dry Index .BADI for bulk carriers is near historic lows.
-Tanker rates rates are faring better but are expected to run into headwinds.
+The Shanghai Containerized Freight Index is down 30 percent this year and close to record lows, while the Baltic Dry Index for bulk carriers is near historic lows.
+Tanker rates are faring better but are expected to run into headwinds.

 (Additional reporting by Jane Xie; Editing by Richard Pullin)